Self-Portrait. Between the Clock and the Bed.

 Self-Portrait.
-Between the Clock and the Bed. is a 1940–1943 self-portrait painting by Edvard Munch which is one of his last major works.
-Munch depicts himself as an unhappy, aging man who appears frozen and flattened.
+Between the Clock and the Bed. is an oil on canvas self-portrait painting by Norwegian artist Edvard Munch, from 1940 to 1943.
+It is one of his last major works.
+Munch depicts himself as an unhappy, aging man, who appears frozen and flattened.
 Behind him is a bright yellow room full of light and past paintings, but he has placed his current self between a faceless grandfather clock and a bed, symbolising the inevitable passing of time and where he will eventually lie down for the final time.